Keita18/amazon-kdd-cup-2024-starter-kit/docs/runtime.md

     [...]
     ```

 We would suggest participants to keep the `requirements.txt` to the minimum, with only necessary packages in it.
-Chances are that, the more (unnecessary) packages you put in it, the more likely you may encounter an error on some (maybe totally unnecessary packages).
+Chances are that, the more (unnecessary) packages you put in it, the more likely you may encounter an error on some (maybe totally unnecessary) packages.

 * `apt.txt` -- The Debian packages (via aptitude) used by your inference code!